Responding to TCFD Recommendations

 Climate change is greatly impacting society and Epson sees it as a significant societal problem.
 The goal of the Paris Agreement is to achieve decarbonization and limit the global average temperature to well below 2℃ above pre-industrial levels and try to limit the temperature increase to 1.5℃.
 To achieve this, Epson is working to reduce total emissions in line with a 1.5℃ scenario1 by 2030.
 Furthermore, Epson coordinated the revision of Environmental Vision 2050 with the announcement of the Epson 25 Renewed Corporate Vision.
 To attain our goals of becoming carbon negative and underground resource free2 by 2050, we are working to decarbonize and to close the resource loop.
 We are also providing products and services that reduce environmental impacts and developing environmental technologies.

 Since indicating its support for the recommendations of the Task Force on Climate-related Financial Disclosures (TCFD) in October 2019, Epson has disclosed information (on governance, strategy, risk management, and metrics and targets) based on the TCFD framework so as to enable good communication with shareholders, investors, and a broad spectrum of other stakeholders.
 Epson has decided to disclose the level of financial impact in 2021 in a quantitative manner for the first time.
 Furthermore, in 2022, Epson enhanced its disclosure of specific initiatives and achievements aimed at reducing GHG emissions in response to the update to the TCFD recommendations.
+Since 2023, Epson has enriched qualitative and quantitative information on the highlights and specific results of its initiatives to address climate-related risks and opportunities.

 1 Target for reducing greenhouse gas emissions aligned with the criteria under the Science Based Targets initiative (SBTi)